 Deferred prosecution is for DUI defendants who are willing to confess their guilt and who are humble enough to ask for and accept help for their alcohol abuse issue.

-Not every DUI defendant in Washington will qualify for deferred prosecution, and a defendant should enter a deferred prosecution program only after consulting an experienced Seattle DUI attorney and learning precisely what deferred prosecution will require.
+Not every DUI defendant in Washington will qualify for deferred prosecution, and a defendant should enter a deferred prosecution program only after consulting an experienced lawyer and learning precisely what deferred prosecution will require.